megatron-uk/PyPiGFX/README.md

 # Implementation

+Server / Display Device Requirements:

+   * A generic Linux device (PC, Workstation, Pi or similar) with an libSDL2 supported display (x11, opengl, rpi etc)
+   * libsdl2
+   * libsdl2-ttf
+   * socat - For loopback testing
+   * Serial UART or equivalent USB to serial adapter providing a standard RS232 serial device

+Client Requirements:

+   * Python 3.x - For generic, modern devices using the Python client implementation
+   * ????? - For legacy microcomputers using the C client implementation
+   * Serial UART as per server

 ## GPU / Pi side

 A stripped-down Linux kernel (with real-time patches applied) runs on the Pi, a single process (*pypigfx* itself) runs in place of init or any other user process.
 Pypigfx opens either the serial port, i2c or spi bus and listens for incoming commands.